duongnhn/NNND/README.md

 - Don't make use of any character and built-in skills
 - Only two actions: move and stop
 - Player choose action and place at uniformly random
+- Collect war booty after killing an enemy
-- Maps of 3 places
+- Maps of 4 places: THANG LONG, THAI BINH, HOA BINH, THANH HOA
 - 1 player

 # Run simulator